-The second pathway to which the Holy One will introduce us will be a just as frightening as the first pathway was glorious.
-The second pathway - which will unfortunately turn out to be the broad path chosen by the multitudes over the millennia - will lead to a swirling vortex of calamities which will follow, overtake, and characterize the lives of all who walk it.
+The second pathway to which the Holy One will introduce us will be every bit as frightening as the first pathway was glorious.
+The second pathway - which will unfortunately be the path chosen by multitudes over the millennia - will lead to a swirling vortex of calamities which will follow, overtake, and characterize the lives of all who walk it.
 For all who refuse to surrender to His leadership along the Torah pathway the Holy One warns of a series of increasingly difficult challenges, deprivations, and disasters.
 If we choose to abandon our Divine Bridegroom and the Bridal-orientation to life which He has ordained for us, we will also be abandoning and forsaking our Bridegroom's protection and provision.
 The further we stray the more severe the dangers that we will face become.
 Ultimately, if we stray far enough from the pathway of protection our Bridegroom has laid out for us, we will experience famine, invasion, defeat, and exile.
 Even yet, the Holy One makes it clear that He will never forsake His covenant with us, but will instead continue to have compassion upon us in the land of our enemies, and will, even in our rebellion, intervene as necessary on our behalf to prevent our enemies from destroying us completely.

-The Different Destinations of the Two Pathways
+The Vastly Different Destinations the Two Pathways Offer